masonjm/manager-readme/README.md

 If I'm physically in my office, my light will be on.
 If I'm off site or gone for the day, my door will be closed (usually).
 Stop by any time.

-## James, as a coworker

-## James, as a boss

-## James, as an employee

-Relationship philosophy

-How to ask questions

-1 on 1s.
-Duration.
-Agenda.
-Scheduling.

-Feedback (in the moment).
-Stoplight.
-Performance Conversations.

-Trust

-Work/life balance

-People > Process.
-Own your work.
-You build it you run it.
-Remove impediments.
-Make decisions; get feedback.

-Focus on strengths

-Clean as you go

-Optimize for happiness.
-This increases velocity.

-Give grace

-Make it better

-Minutia: I turn my light one when I'm in my office, and off when I leave.
-I close my door when I'm gone for the day.

-Make things concrete.
-Small experiments done quickly.
-"Fail fast".

-Ready.
-Fire.
-Aim.

-Ask me, don't tell me.

-Constantly learning, often aimlessly

-Code that doesn't get deployed and add value is a waste

-We work with smart people.
-We treat them that way.

-Ask for help.
-Help others.

-The "Rule of 3" (the third time you write something, make it reusable)